AdobeDocs/commerce-learn.en/help/site-management/augmented-reality.md

 >[!VIDEO](https://video.tv.adobe.com/v/3422371&learn=on)

-## Watch the Augmented Reality item on a mobile device
+## Watch the AR item on a mobile device

 Once the visitor scans the QR code with their device, the item is superimposed on the camera view so they can see it item.